chrismhodgson/nextjs-pfrac/data/_pages/about/club-kit.md

 We have a full range of PFR branded kit available.
 Most sizes are kept in stock however orders can be placed if we do not have the size you require.

-When racing club members should wear a club vest (or technical t-shirt) and black shorts, tights or tracksters.
+When racing club members should wear a club vest (or technical t-shirt) and black shorts, tights or running trousers.
 Club vests all have the club logo.

 Please contact [Jemma Williams](mailto:jemstone1981@hotmail.com) to enquire about or order any kit.